 Jumping is a gross motor skill that takes strength, balance, and coordination, especially bilateral coordination, or the ability to move both sides of the body in the same way at the same time.
 Many children don’t even really start to get close till around age 2, and jumping isn’t expected from children until around age 3.

-Helping her prepare to make the jump
+Helping them prepare to make the jump

-Jumping is one of those developmental milestones that doesn’t generally require a lot of coaching – your toddler will get there in her own time, and it’s entirely normal for that time to come any time between the ages of almost-2 and 3 full years old.
+Jumping is one of those developmental milestones that doesn’t generally require a lot of coaching – your toddler will get there in their own time, and it’s entirely normal for that time to come any time between the ages of almost-2 and 3 full years old.
 Many children do start jumping later, but in the case of toddlers who aren’t jumping by age 3, it can be helpful to check in with a healthcare provider to make sure everything is still on track.

 - Encourage active play: Leaving plenty of time for active, free play in a toddler’s life is important for a whole series of reasons.
 Having the time and space to run around, climb things, grow things, build things and then knock them down again, and all of the other things toddlers like to do when they’re let loose on the great outdoors are excellent ways for toddlers to work on all of the foundations they’ll need for jumping.
 In active free play, toddlers build up the muscle tone and strength they’ll need for jumping, they’ll work on their coordination, and they’ll start to hone their balance.